envoyproxy/envoy-mobile/CONTRIBUTING.md

 ## Triggering CI re-run without making changes

-Sometimes tasks will be stuck in CI and won't be marked as failed, which means the above command won't work.
+Sometimes tasks may get stuck in CI and won't be marked as failed, which means the above command won't work.
 Should this happen, pushing an empty commit should re-run all the CI tasks.
 Consider adding an alias into your `.gitconfig` file: